SleepImage Ring Review

-The SleepImage Ring is a unique at-home sleep test that can help physicians diagnose obstructive sleep apnea (OSA).
-This device is simple to use and comfortable to wear, making it a suitable choice for people who prefer not to use at-home tests that require many different components.
-The device measures two different sleep health data points and comes with a mobile app that lets your health care team view your test as soon as it’s complete.
+The SleepImage Ring is simple to use and comfortable to wear without compromising output quality, making it a suitable choice for people who prefer not to use at-home tests that require many different components.

 What Is Obstructive Sleep Apnea (OSA)?